raku-community-modules/Test-Builder/README.md

 This program is distributed under the terms of the Artistic License 2.0.

-For further information, please see LICENSE or visit
+For further information, please see the LICENSE or visit
 <http://www.perlfoundation.org/attachment/legal/artistic-2_0.txt>.